LyuChangle2006/LyuChangle2006.github.io/_pages/Interest.md

 Rubik's Cube
 ======
-I started cubing about seven years ago and learned almost all the WCA events(expect 5×5 blindfolded, clock and fewest move).
+I started cubing about seven years ago and learned almost all the WCA events(except 5×5 blindfolded, clock and fewest move).
 My best level was sub9 in 3×3 cube, sub34 in 4×4 and sub68 in 5*5.
 My main event now is one-handed 3×3 and the training avarage is about 13s.
 I can also do blindfolded in 3×3 and 4×4 but I almost don't practice now.

 My WCA ID is [2018LUCH02](https://cubing.com/results/person/2018LUCH02) and for my videos in cubing one can check my [bilibili homepage](https://space.bilibili.com/352062828?spm_id_from=333.1007.0.0).